Small Harbour on the Sunshine Coast, Photo Destination BC Local Wanderer

 Garden Bay is a small community of some 330 people located on the Sunshine Coast.
-Collectively, Garden Bay, Madeira Park, and Irvine's Landing are known as Pender Harbour.
+Along with Madeira Park, and Irvine’s Landing these three communities are known as Pender Harbour.

 The Pender Harbour area was originally occupied by the Coast Salish First Nations.
 The first European settler was a man named Charles Irvine who built a log trading post and became involved in the gold rush.
 In 1904, he sold his property to “Portuguese Joe” Gonsalves and his Salish Coast Nation wife, Susan Harris.
 Together, they further developed the area building a dock, general store, post office and hotel/saloon.